 As with consignment shops, auction houses will take a percentage of your sale.
 The percentage amount varies based on which auction house you’re using.
 Additionally, some auctions will only sell your fine china if you’re selling an entire estate.

 That said, many auction houses have days where they sell a variety of items from different sellers.
-Some may also list your fine china online and work to sell it that way instead of via an in-person auction.
+Some may also list your items online and work to sell it that way instead of via an in-person auction.

 Mercari is a buy-and-sell site that originated in Japan.
 It lets you sell everything from household goods to clothing and more.